Prateek1789/Bugatti-Newsroom-Page/README.md

 # Bugatti-Newsroom-Page
 This is a Bugatti Newsroom Web page clone.
+This site is hosted using GitHub Pages you can chekout the project here [Bugatti Newsroom](https://prateek1789.github.io/Bugatti-Newsroom-Page/).
 It is a static webpage built completely in HTML, CSS, and JavaScript to practice advanced HTML and CSS topics like:-
   1. Semantic HTML.
   2. ARIA Tags.